• Templates

 Give Yourself Breaks

-Instead of office-based tactics such as absent-minded Googling, at home, you will get up and do other things.
+Instead of office-based tactics such as absent-minded Googling, at home, you should get up and do other things.
+Get away from that screen and don’t underestimate the importance of regularly taking a few steps.
+Too much sitting can have a really bad impact on your health.

 Figure Out Your Personal Motivators

-The words "motivation" and "emotion" both come from the Latin word "Motus," meaning movement, impulse or passion.
+The words “motivation” and “emotion” both come from the Latin word ”Motus,” meaning movement, impulse, or passion.
 What chimes with your personality?
 Is it curiosity, problem-solving, a sense of achievement, or taking an interest?
+With the right tactics, you can instrumentalize your motivational factors to boost your focus.

 Enjoy the Freedom That Remote Working Brings